-Per the Office of Public and Indian Housing (PIH), Raleigh and Beckley Public Housing Authority are the only two PHAs in the State of West Virginia that are labeled as "troubled".
-While assessing the Status of each Public Housing Authority, the local HUD Field Office informed the State that the Real Estate Assessment Center (REAC) is currently not conducting inspections or issuing new PHAs scores due to the pandemic.
-This being the case, both continue to be marked as troubled despite having taking action to address the issues that lead to their troubled designation in 2019.
-In the future, WVCAD will continue to share information that may be of benefit to public housing authority and others for the continuous improvement of performance.
+Per the Office of Public and Indian Housing (PIH), Romney Public Housing Authority, which covers Hampshire County, was the only PHA in the State of West Virginia that was labeled as "troubled".
+WVDED will continue to share information that may be of benefit to public housing authority and others for the continuous improvement of performance.